utkarshainos/settlemate/README.md

-# SettleMate
+# Settlemate

-SettleMate is a simple and intuitive application for splitting payments and managing balances among participants.
+Settlemate is a simple and intuitive application for splitting payments and managing balances among participants.
 It allows users to add participants, record payments, calculate balances, and share the results via WhatsApp.

 ## Features